ruggeri/thunks-demo/README.md

    to update
     1. Very similar to `mapStateToProps`. `connect` gives `CatsListContainer` `mapDispatchToProps`.
-    2. The container has direct access to the dispatch function:
+    2. The container has direct access to the dispatch function because it has access to the store:
        `catsListContainer.context.store.dispatch`.
-    3. The wrapped component CatsList wants to be able to send actions like `receiveCat(submittedFormCatObject)`.
+    3. The wrapped component `CatsList` wants to be able to send actions like `receiveCat(submittedFormCatObject)`.
-    4. To let this happen, mapStateToProps is a function that takes in `dispatch`, and produces an object of key value pairs, as before.
+    4. To let this happen, `mapDispatchToProps` is a function that takes in `dispatch`, and produces an object of key value pairs, just like `mapStateToProps` did.
+Only difference is `dispatch` is passed, rather than `state`.
-    5. These become properties of the CatsList as before.
+    5. These become properties of the `CatsList` as before. `CatsList` can use these.
+It can also pass them further down into other components.
-    6. The only difference is the *values*.
-These are functions.
-A function like `receiveCat` will use the dispatch function from `mapDispatchToProps`.
+    6. The values of the `mapDispatchToProps` object are functions.
+A function like `receiveCat` will use the `dispatch` function passed into `mapDispatchToProps`.
-    7. `receiveCats(submittedFormCatObject)` will be defined as
+    7. For instance, `receiveCats(submittedFormCatObject)` will be
+       defined as
        `dispatch(cat_actions.receiveCats(submittedFormCatObject))`.
-    8. The receiveCats property thus (1) produces the action, and (2) gives the action to dispatch.
+    8. The `receiveCats` property thus (1) produces the action, and (2) gives the action to `dispatch`.
 8. Nowhere else in the React world will anyone access the store, or use the dispatch function.
-Only in mapStateToProps and mapDispatchToProps for a container component.
+Only in `mapStateToProps` and `mapDispatchToProps` for a container component created via `connect`.
 These are the bridge between the worlds.